 Essenzia 2011, 14%

 Essenzia was born in 2009.
 Notably, the grapes used have been different in every release.
 In 2009, it was 70% Syrah and 30% Alicante, while this 2011 is Cabernet Sauvignon and Alicante.
-The latest 2012 is a single variety Cabernet Franc.
-I’d wager that future releases may be something else entirely.
+The latest 2012 is all Cabernet Franc.
+I’d wager that future releases might be something else entirely.
 It all makes it somewhat confusing regarding identity and continuity, but the goal is to select the best wines of the year regardless of the variety.

 Aria di Caiarossa 2012, 14%